 Music completes the relationship between the various media.
 The flavour of the original soundtrack is created by a composition that is, in itself, an extremely evocative and emotive element.
 At the same time the soundtrack of the show is a mashup of contemporary songs that gives the audience an intensive live experience with an expansive sound and themes of modern alienation

 Physical Theatre, Nouveau Cirque and Gesture are essential parts of ONDADURTO TEATRO productions, combined with the use of Big Objects in movement: Machinery, Fireworks, Video Projections and Music.
 ONDADURTO TEATRO performances use different techniques and ways of expression, which give rise to a new high-impact language, capable of engaging in a dialogue with all cultures and with an international audience.

-Please, write to us in order to have more info about the tech rider.
+Please contact us for more infos about the tech rider.